 Organic fruit and vegetables are incredibly popular at the moment, but you don’t need to rely on store-bought, expensive produce.
 Anyone can create their own organic garden!
 Simply put, organic farming is part of a shift towards production that is socially, environmentally, and economically sustainable.
-Organic gardening is a great way to produce fresh fruit and vegies using sustainable, natural, toxic-free methods.
+Organic gardening is a great way to produce fresh fruit and vegies using sustainable, natural, toxin-free methods.

 Careful planting, crop rotation, watering and composting are just some tactics which can minimise the effect of pests and ensure you create a healthy crop that isn’t reliant on pesticides and fertilisers.

 This article will take you through the basics of establishing your organic garden, and provide a few key tips to ensure you’re harvesting your first organic crop in no time!

 First things first, you need to decide where you will locate your vegie patch.
 Aside from the regular concerns about sunlight and drainage for growth, where you establish your vegetable garden will have an effect on pests and weeds.
 Find a spot that gets at least 6 hours of sunlight per day and is well-draining.
 The area should also be well-ventilated, which will prevent pests attracted by high humidity.